OnceApp/once-coding-test/README.md

  - Good levels of abstraction when needed
  - Robust to errors (use exceptions and errors, think about corner cases)
  - User oriented code (you have to make users happy)

-For each level, please write as well in ANOTHER LANGUAGE of your choice a black-box test giving inputs to the program, and veryfing validity of the output (with given inputs and/or JSON inputs of your choice).